tredontho/purescript-book/text/chapter3.md

 ## Simple Types

-PureScript defines three built-in types which correspond to JavaScript's primitive types: numbers, strings and booleans.
+PureScript defines three built-in types corresponding to JavaScript's primitive types: numbers, strings, and booleans.
 These are defined in the `Prim` module, which is implicitly imported by every module.
 They are called `Number`, `String`, and `Boolean`, respectively, and you can see them in PSCi by using the `:type` command to print the types of some simple values:

 ```text
 $ spago repl